-Praxis Senior Project (PX 400) is a self-directed study completed in the senior year of the program B.A.
+Praxis Senior Project (PX 400) is a self-directed study completed in the senior year of the B.A.
 Ministry (Evangelism & Social Justice major).
-The student focuses their study on an area of particular interest within the realm of evangelism, compassion, or social justice ministry.
-Areas of interest may arise from participation in Regional Praxis and/or Directed Praxis experiences.
+The student focuses study on an area of particular interest within the realm of evangelism, compassion, or social justice ministry.
+Areas of interest may arise from participation in previous Praxis experiences.
 Prerequisite: Regional Praxis I and II, Directed Praxis.